KleemairAlex/overthewire/bandit/level_03.md

 ```
 cat ./"--spaces in this filename--"
 ```
 5. After running the command you are presented with the next password.
-Copy it into your text file and disconneting from the current level.
+Copy it into your text file and disconnect from the current level.

 <br><br><br>